simonambridge/NuoDB-Kafka-SparkStreaming/README.md

-<sub>Acknowldegements: Based on the original project created with help from colleagues at DataStax.
+<sub>Acknowldegements: Based on the original project, created with help from Cary Bourgeouis.
-<BR>NCFP now has a Node.js/D3 ReST interface replacing Java, enhanced producer/consumer codebase, new roll-up reports, real time charts, a new demo ReST UI, improved documentation, etc</sub>